codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_3_memory_translation_granule_size.md

     - For a stage 2 translation, it might be possible to start the translation at a lower level, see Concatenated translation tables on page D4-1655.

 * More low-order TTBR bits are needed to hold the translation table base address.

+Example D4-1 on page D4-1655 shows how this applies to translating a 35-bit input address range using the 4KB granule.